-Through her work in museums, heritage, advocacy and sporting organisations, universities and professional associations, Margaret Birtley has gained over 35 years of professional experience in the not-for-profit sector.
+Through her work in museums, heritage, advocacy and sporting organisations, universities and professional associations, Margaret Birtley has 40 years of professional experience in the not-for-profit sector.
 She established Margaret Birtley Consulting in 2010 and became an Associate of Significance International Pty Ltd in 2013.

 As an educator, Margaret lectured first in early medieval languages, and later in Museum Studies.
 She has held honorary roles with the University of Melbourne, the University of South Australia and Deakin University.
-In 2017 she is mentoring a PhD student at La Trobe University.
+In 2017 and 2018 she mentored PhD students at La Trobe University.

 As a researcher, Margaret directed A Study into the Key Needs of Collecting Institutions in the Heritage Sector (2002), and contributed to Conservation Survey 2006 and the National Standards for Australian Museums and Galleries (2008).
 She is an expert assessor for the Australian Research Council.

 As a manager and leader, Margaret established a secretariat for the Collections Council of Australia Ltd and served as CEO and Company Secretary to the Board.
 While with the Collections Council, she helped inaugurate Blue Shield Australia, an equivalent of the Red Cross for cultural heritage, and organised many projects and events, including a Summit on digital heritage collections.
 As the General Manager Heritage and Tourism at the Melbourne Cricket Club (MCC) she held responsibility for the National Sports Museum and Melbourne Cricket Ground Tours as well as the MCC’s archives, library and museum.
 She served the Museums Association of Australia as its Executive Officer in Victoria, and joined the History Council of Victoria as its part-time Executive Officer from late 2013.